kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I have been invited to the Alan Turing Institute's workshops on Key Themes for Informing a Research Roadmap (part 5) and also session 6 of their Threats and Opportunities for AI in Cyber Security, with keynote by B. Schneier (session 6).
 - I received a Student Travel Award to attend IEEE S&P Oakland 2021.
 I'm thrilled.
 - I've been invited to participate in Facebook's Above and Beyond Computer Science Amplified edition, for PhDs!
+- I have been chosen as 1 of 2 persons to say Congratulations and how the work and life journey of Dr. Gladys West has impacted me, to Dr. Gladys West, courtesy of NCWIT's Pioneer Award!

 ## 2020